-ERYBODY STAY CALM set for an imaginative and hilarious quest to conquer stress and build realisence.
-Inglaughter, interaction and personal reflection, this session will provide effective and y-to-apply tools that can help you through challenging situations in and out of the ce, Glean techniques about how to get the most out of life, deal with change and ah at just about anything.
-IHuschilt, Storyteller Extraordinaire ch INCURRENT SESSIONS I delegates will be asked to indicate session preference when registering to assist with ue planning.
-Ining for Generation Z insigneration are highly connected, having had lifelong use of communication and dia technology such as the World Wide Web, instant messaging, MP3 players, and INCURRENT SESSIONS I delegates will be asked to indicate session preference when registering to assist with ue planning. ming for Generation Z heration Z is coming.
+SESSION 3 EVERYBODY STAY CALM 12.00pm Get set for an imaginative and hilarious quest to conquer stress and build resilience.
+Using laughter, interaction and personal reflection, this session will provide effective and easy-to-apply tools that can help you through challenging situations in and out of the office.
+Glean techniques about how to get the most out of life, deal with change and laugh at just about anything.
+Paul Huschilt, Storyteller Extraordinaire Paul Huschilt 1.00pm - 2.00pm Lunch SESSION 4 CONCURRENT SESSIONS I 2.00pm All delegates will be asked to indicate session preference when registering to assist with venue planning.
+Community & Planning Planning for Generation Z Generation Z is coming.
 This is the generation currently being born.
-Many members his generation are highly connected, having had lifelong use of communication and delegates will be asked to indicate session preference when registering to assist with ue planning. nning for Generation Z neration Z is coming.
-This is the generation currently being born.
-Many members his generation are highly connected, having had lifelong use of communication and ue planning.
-Ining for Generation Z Interation Z is coming.
-This is the generation currently being born.
-Many members his generation are highly connected, having had lifelong use of communication and neration Z is coming.
-This is the generation currently being born.
-Many members his generation are highly connected, having had lifelong use of communication and his generation are highly connected, having had lifelong use of communication and bile phones.
-Consequently, a lack of physical activity is putting Generation Z at risk on any the first generation to live shorter, less healthy lives than their parents.
-What does mean for Local Government program development and infrastructure investment? ding experts will explore what is needed in relation to the provision of services to heration Z, how to deliver them, and the partnerships required to make it happen, a number of innovative examples from across WA. nsforming Caravanning & Camping avanning and camping plays an important role for increasing visitation to regional as of Western Australia.
-The State Government, in partnership with industry and al Government, is committed to developing Western Australia as the nation's most active caravan and camping holiday destination by improving the supply, delivery ar motion of the sector.
-This session will update delegates on opportunities for Local remment, through the Royalties for Regions funded.
-WA Caravan & Camping Action a 2013-2018, showcasing some of the initiatives underway by WA's Local Councils ar strategic rationale behind these projects. fatter of Ethics ics is not about character, but about making decisions in a professional manner, uncillors need to make difficult decisions that do not always have unanimous suppor he community.
-In order to maintain the confidence of the community, Councillors at ensure that these decisions are made in an ethical and impartial manner.
-This sion will focus on the place of ethical decision making in the role of an Elected mber, as well as the importance of balancing representative duty with Board-like naviour. tlight on Social Media e of the roles of a Councillor is to facilitate communication between the communit I the Council.
-This session will explore the do's and don'ts of social media, how to social media to your advantage; and the latest social media trends. reshments mers in the Terrace Awards
+Many members of this generation are highly connected, having had lifelong use of communication and media technology such as the World Wide Web, instant messaging, MP3 players, and mobile phones.
+Consequently, a lack of physical activity is putting Generation Z at risk of being the first generation to live shorter, less healthy lives than their parents.
+What does this mean for Local Government program development and infrastructure investment?
+Leading experts will explore what is needed in relation to the provision of services to Generation Z, how to deliver them, and the partnerships required to make it happen, with a number of innovative examples from across WA.
+Community & Planning Transforming Caravanning & Camping Caravanning and camping plays an important role for increasing visitation to regional areas of Western Australia.
+The State Government, in partnership with industry and Local Government, is committed to developing Western Australia as the nation's most attractive caravan and camping holiday destination by improving the supply, delivery an promotion of the sector.
+This session will update delegates on opportunities for Local Government, through the Royalties for Regions funded, WA Caravan & Camping Action Plan 2013-2018, showcasing some of the initiatives underway by WA's Local Councils and the strategic rationale behind these projects.
+Governance A Matter of Ethics Ethics is not about character, but about making decisions in a professional manner.
+Councillors need to make difficult decisions that do not always have unanimous support in the community.
+In order to maintain the confidence of the community, Councillors must ensure that these decisions are made in an ethical and impartial manner.
+This session will focus on the place of ethical decision making in the role of an Elected Member, as well as the importance of balancing representative duty with Board-like behaviour.
+Personal & Professional Development Spotlight on Social Media One of the roles of a Councillor is to facilitate communication between the community and the Council.
+This session will explore the do's and don'ts of social media, how to use social media to your advantage; and the latest social media trends.
+3.30pm - 4.15pm Refreshments 4.15pm Banners in the Terrace Awards